pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "He was a long-limbed farmer, a God-fearing, freedom-loving, law-abiding rugged individualist who held that federal aid to anyone but farmers was creeping socialism.
 He advocated thrift and hard work and disapproved of loose women who turned him down.
 His specialty was alfalfa, and he made a good thing out of not growing any.
 The government paid him well for every bushel of alfalfa he did not grow.
 The more alfalfa he did not grow, the more money the government gave him, and he spent every penny he didn't earn on new land to increase the amount of alfalfa he did not produce....He invested in land wisely and soon was not growing more alfalfa than any other man in the country.
 Neighbors sought him out for advice on all subjects, for he had made much money and was therefore wise."
 --Joseph Heller, *Catch 22*.
 Prefectly parodies actual government policy to subsidize farmers, especially for thirsty crops like alfalfa to preserve water, and farmers' paradoxical conservative attitudes, which remain to this day.
 Also wonderfully parodies the pride wealthy people seem to bring to all pursuits in our materialistic culture (see Musk, Altman, etc.), where our values can get crossed and conflated.

+"Women killed Hungry Joe.
+His response to them as sexual beings was one of frenzied worship and idolatry.
+They were lovely, satisfying, maddening manifestations of the miraculous, instruments of pleasure too powerful to be measured, too keen to be endured, and too exquisite to be intended for employment by base, unworthy man.
+He could interpret their naked presence in his hands only as a cosmic oversight destined to be rectified speedily, and he was driven always to make what carnal use of them he could in the fleeting moment or two he felt he had before Someone caught wise and whisked them away."
+--Joseph Heller, *Catch 22*, chapter 6, an unhealthy but not unfamiliar frame of mind

+Other potential *Catch 22* quotes: p18, 20, 23, 35, 52, 112, 124, p139, p144, 157-158 (These numbers won't make sense until I get my hands on my physical copy again, presently in storage.
+I assume one is about Clevinger's trial.)

 "Cynicism is an unpleasant way of saying the truth."
 --Lillian Hellman